oma219/oma219.github.io/_pages/research.md

 ## Rapid Targeting of Nanopore Reads Based on Pan-Genomic Databases

 The Read Until API allows users to essentially perform targeted sequencing entirely in software when using Nanopore sequencers.
 State-of-the-art methods such as UNCALLED and Readfish allow users to target sequence from pre-specified references, however they are not optimized to work with large, repetitive references.
 SPUMONI is a tool that uses matching statistics or pseudo-matching lengths (a related quantity) to rapidly classify whether a read has a good "approximate" match to a large, repetitive database.
-Our experiments show that SPUMONI is faster, and more memory efficient than minimap2 when indexing a pan-genomic references.
+Our experiments show that SPUMONI is faster, and more memory efficient than minimap2 when indexing pan-genomic references.

 - [SPUMONI Paper](https://www.cell.com/iscience/fulltext/S2589-0042(21)00664-7?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2589004221006647%3Fshowall%3Dtrue), published in 2021
     - [RECOMB-seq Presentation](https://www.youtube.com/watch?v=Mwi__LCFzoQ&list=PLvusU2Ses59IqFEiew02dT_NxZmrM7m85&index=8), Virtual in 2021